bGraebener/PianoApp/README.md

 ## 2. MIDI
 MIDI is an abbreviation for Musical Instrument Digital Interface.
 MIDI is a data transfer protocol commonly used for connecting computers with electronic musical or audio devices.
 [1]

 In order for the LEAP Motion controller to be used as a MIDI device a MIDI driver is needed.
-The MIDI drivers enable an operating system to recognise a device as a device able to send and receive data using the MIDI protocol.
+MIDI drivers enable an operating system to recognise a device as being able to send and receive data using the MIDI protocol.
-The MIDI driver is used to route the data between devices and applications [2].
+The MIDI driver is then used to route the data between devices and applications [2].

 Real MIDI interfaces like MIDI keyboards, drums or other MIDI controllers come with a driver specific to the controller provided by the manufacturer.

 Since the LEAP Motion controller was not intended to be used as a MIDI controller and therefore does not provide a MIDI driver, a solution had to be found to enable the operating system and applications like a virtual instrument to recognise the LEAP Motion controller as a device capable of sending MIDI data.

+The application [**loopMidi**](https://www.tobias-erichsen.de/software/loopmidi.html) creates a virtual MIDI driver that can be used by applications to communicate using the MIDI protocol.
+This virtual MIDI driver can be targeted by both, the application that sends MIDI data and by the virtual MIDI instrument that receives MIDI data.
+A virtual MIDI port called __'PianoApp'__  is created in **loopMidi**.

+There are several different types of messages that can be send over MIDI.
+For the purpose of this application, only 'Note On' and 'Note Off' messages were used.
+[3] 'Note On' and 'Note Off' events consist both of three bytes.
+The first byte is called header byte and contains the MIDI channel number.
+The last two bytes are the so-called data-bytes.
+The first data-byte is the key-number.
+The last byte is the velocity which specifies the force a note was played.

+### 2.1 MIDI in the application
+The application was written in Java using the language version 8.
+The Java core library has good support for working with MIDI.
+The first step in the application is to search the for the MIDI driver in the system with the name '__PianoApp'__.
+Once the application found the driver, it attempts to open it and retrieve the MIDI receiver.
+The MIDI receiver is used to send 'MIDI Note On' events.

+### 2.2 Issues
+With the LEAP Motion controller there was no way off specifying when to stop playing a key, since there is no 'key-released' event hook.
+For this application we hard-coded a value of

 ## Technologies used:
     1. LEAP Motion controller